Mantov09/My-Profile/README.md

-# My-Profile
+# My Profile
 ## About Me
-Hey, My name is Manny Tovar, I love soccer and am a big fan of Manchester United.
+Hey, my name is Manny Tovar, I love soccer and am a big fan of Manchester United.
 Another hobby of mine is listening to music and watching movies.
 ## Education
 I am a sophomore studying Management Information Systems and Business Analytics at DePaul University
+### Courses

 ## Technical Skills
-R, SQL, Python, HTML, CSS, JavaScript
+R, HTML, CSS, JavaScript
+## Learning Technical Skills
+SQL, Python